Monterey Bay, California

 Cost of SWIFT + collateral

 * It is much better to bring a 30-35% cash deposit than to go with the minimalist 25%.
-You receive more bargaining power and control over the timing of draws and preserve more owner equity (always maintaining majority voting rights) with the larger deposit.
+Developers receive more bargaining power and control over the timing of draws and preserve more owner equity (always maintaining majority voting rights) with the larger deposit.

 Because Standby Letters of Credit (SbLCs) and other types of bank-involved financial instruments always receive a discount, whether or not backed by cash, a direct cash deposit is more valuable to the project owner and can be leveraged a bit more (25-35% for 3-4x the deposit) used to negotiate incrementally better terms and faster drawdowns of invested funds.